A Local’s Guide to Winter Activities in Chicago

 Let’s take a look at all of my favorite winter activities in Chicago, whether you’re staying inside or braving the chilly winter temps outdoors.

-Is it worth visiting Chicago in winter?
+Is Chicago worth visiting in winter?

 Indoor Winter Activities in Chicago